menu

 Occupations and Workforce

-Elberta is a blue-collar town, with 38.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Elberta is generally considered to be a blue-collar town.
+38.93% of the Elberta workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Elberta is a town of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Elberta who work in management occupations (18.67%), sales jobs (14.17%), and office and administrative support (8.82%).

 Setting & Lifestyle

-One of the nice things about Elberta is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Elberta is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Being a small town, Elberta does not have a public transit system used by locals to get to and from work.